As of August 5, 2020

 the prices are as follows:

-$60 for 3- within the same family, sharing a space.
-You'll still get one free day per week, and I give a monthly rate as well.
+$64 for 3- within the same family, sharing a space.
+You'll still get one free day per week.
 This is everything included, food, bedding, at least 3 walks each day (usually 4, often 5!).

 at the Doggie Motel, I realize that not all dogs can be vaccinated.
 Therefore,